yurigushiken/LCN-heatmap-overlays/README.md

   - `path`: Path to the WebM overlay file
   - `ageGroup`: Category for filtering (e.g., "seven", "adult")
   - `opacity`: Transparency level (0-1)

+## Technical Details

+The heatmap overlays were generated from raw eye-tracking data using a sophisticated processing pipeline:

+- Gaussian kernel density estimation to create smooth heatmaps from discrete gaze points
+- Age-specific color encoding to differentiate between developmental stages
+- Multiple transparency layers to represent varying intensity levels of visual attention
+- VP9 video encoding with alpha channel transparency for web compatibility
+- Strategic positioning of age-group legends to prevent overlap when multiple overlays are active

 ## Performance